markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether additional packages should be installed that may be required for SST and other features.
+Specifies whether additional packages should be installed that may be required for SST and other features.
 Default: `true`

 ##### `mysql_package_name`